 - Glowforge: Maker Hub – Colonnades

-You must attend a 90-minute Basic Training and Safety training before you can use either laser engraver.
-See the homepage for a list of upcoming trainings.
-After attending training, you can use the Laser Engraver during regular operating hours.
+You must complete training before you can use either laser engraver.
+Visit the Maker Hub’s Training Website for information about the training (click on the “Enroll me” button).
+Once you’ve completed the training, you can use the Laser Engraver during regular operating hours.
 It is first-come, first-serve.

 - Guide: Universal Laser Engraver – This document outlines how to prepare a file and use the Laser Engraver in Downtown.